darylfernandes2108/StackUp-July-Challenge/README.md

-# Mastering the Tech Interview: StackUp's Blueprint for Aspiring Techies' Success
+# <u>Mastering the Tech Interview: StackUp's Blueprint for Aspiring Techies' Success</u>

 •	Given the increasing reliance on digital platforms and online portfolios, why do interviews remain a crucial component of the hiring process in today's job market?